HSNL-TAs/lab3-file-transfer-client-server/readme.md

 ==
 You will need to write simple file transfer client and server in language `C`.
 Please modify to the [sample code](https://github.com/HSNL-TAs/lab3-file-transfer-client-server/tree/master/sample) to achieve this goal.
-Fill in your own code by following the hint in code.
+Fill in your own code by following the hint in the code.
 ```
 /**
   TODO: